 Vicki Johnson, Piping Plover Coordinator – email@example.com

 Vicki is a graduate of Holland College’s Wildlife Conservation Technology program and is passionate about conserving our Island wildlife.
 Vicki joined the INT team as an intern in 2017.
-She now works with the Piping Plover program as a Piping Plover Technician and will step in to manage the program while Shannon is on maternity leave.
-She has assisted with other beach-related INT projects such as the restoration of the dune at Naufrage small craft harbour and our Beach-Dune Ecosystem grade 7 curriculum program.Vicki is also a Certified Professional Dog Groomer, so in her spare time you can find her grooming her family’s pets, lounging at the beach, hiking the beautiful trails of PEI, or hunting with her partner, Kent.
+She now works with the Piping Plover program as the Piping Plover Program Coordinator.
+She has assisted with other beach-related INT projects such as the restoration of the dune at Naufrage and Crowbush, and our Beach-Dune Ecosystem grade 7 curriculum program.Vicki is also a Certified Professional Dog Groomer, so in her spare time you can find her grooming her family’s pets, lounging at the beach, hiking the beautiful trails of PEI, or hunting with her partner, Kent.

 Leanne Tol, Farmland Birds Coordinator – firstname.lastname@example.org